 ADS is a full-service home security company that uses Honeywell Equipment.
 They provide 24/7 monitoring through a top notch monitoring station.
 In fact, their monitoring station is a UL-listed, CSAA Five Diamond Monitoring Center.
 While this may sound like a crazy long award that they made up, it’s not.
 It is a coveted security distinction and a distinction that less than 1% of monitoring facilities in the US achieve.

 Through their monitoring center, ADS provides professional monitoring for burglaries, fires, and carbon monoxide.
 But that’s not all.
 They can do so much more through the use of connected sensors and their control panel.
 They use the Honeywell LYNX Touch 5200 control panel.
 While I’ve not used the panel in my home, I was able to go hands-on with the device at a tradeshow.
 It is a colored touch-screen panel that communicates with the monitoring center through a cellular signal.
 It also controls connected sensors and Z-Wave home automation products.

 It’s difficult to find information on the equipment sold by ADS.
 It’s impossible to find pricing.
 Like ADT, they want to come into your home for a face-to-face sales meeting.
 Without one, don’t expect to receive pricing.
 A lack of pricing transparency does not appeal to me and the industry as a whole is moving away from this obsolete business model.
-In talking to an ADS rep at the trade show, later on the phone, and through online research, I was able to gather some inside scoop.
-ADS sells the following pieces of equipment:
+In talking with an ADS rep at the trade show, later on the phone, and through online research, I was able to gather some inside scoop.
+For starters, ADS sells the following pieces of equipment:

 - motion detectors